 All required elements described in the VR-SFP must be addressed in a curriculum that includes a module for each required area defined in the VR-SFP.
 A manual must be maintained by the provider that includes the curriculum and supporting documentation such as activity materials/resources, lesson plans, and attendance records.
 When using a standardized published curriculum (not created by the provider), identify the source and keep a copy of the curriculum in the manual.
 TWC-VR can request to review a curricula manual at any time.

 The job placement specialist must implement training activities to meet the customer's needs, including, but not limited to, literacy and disability needs.
+This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR1840, Job Placement Services Referral.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.
 While all training must be individualized, it may be provided in an individual or group setting.
 A ratio of one job placement specialist to no more than six customers must be maintained if the training is conducted in a group environment.

 The Interview Training described above is purchased when a job placement provider will not be used to obtain a job placement for a customer.
 When a customer's circumstances indicate that Bundled Employment Services need to be purchased after Non-Bundled Job Placement Services have been provided, a reduction of payment will be applied to the fee of the Bundled Employment Service.